Delanie Walker: 2019 season

-Walker returned from his injury in time for the season-opener against the Cleveland Browns.
-In that game, he recorded five receptions for 55 yards and two touchdowns in the 43-13 road victory.
-During a Week 4 24-10 road victory over the Atlanta Falcons, Walker reached 500 career receptions.
+Walker returned from his injury in time for the season-opening 43–13 road victory over the Cleveland Browns.
+In that game, Walker recorded five receptions for 55 yards and two touchdowns.
+During a Week 4 24–10 road victory over the Atlanta Falcons, he reached 500 career receptions.

 On November 27, 2019, Walker was placed on injured reserve after dealing with an ankle injury for most of the season.
 Prior to his injury, Walker had 21 receptions for 215 yards and two touchdowns in seven games and four starts.
-Without Walker, the Titans finished 9–7 for the fourth consecutive year and lost to the Kansas City Chiefs in the AFC Championship.
+Without him, the Titans finished 9–7 for the fourth consecutive year and lost to the Chiefs in the AFC Championship Game.

 On March 13, 2020, Walker was released by the Titans after seven seasons.

 Free agency

-On December 9, 2020, Walker was on the Pat McAfee show and stated that he was staying in shape and could probably play that year, but with all the COVID-19 issues and with Dez Bryant being removed from warm-ups after testing positive and no one else was exposed despite photos of him with other players, Walker did not want to play in 2020.
+On the December 9, 2020, episode of The Pat McAfee Show, Walker stated that he was staying in shape and could probably play that year.
+However, Walker did not want to play in 2020 due to issues surrounding COVID-19, among them Dez Bryant being removed from warm-ups after testing positive.

 On June 1, 2021, the San Francisco 49ers hosted Walker for a workout.